travis/factual-clojure-driver/README.md

 # About

-factual-clojure-driver is a Clojure driver for Factual's API.
-It supports rich queries across Factual's datasets, including support for the Crosswalk and Resolve services.
+factual-clojure-driver is the officially supported Clojure driver for Factual's API.

 Factual's [web-based API](http://developer.factual.com) offers:

-* Rich queries across curated datasets U.S. points of interest, global points of interest, and U.S. restaurants with long tail attributes.
+* Rich queries across curated datasets U.S. points of interest, global points of interest, U.S. restaurants with long tail attributes, consumer product goods, and more.
 * Crosswalk: Translation between Factual IDs, third party IDs, and URLs that represent the same entity across the internet.
 * Resolve: An entity resolution API that makes partial records complete, matches one entity against another, and assists in de-duping and normalizing datasets.